missmatsuko/lighthouse-labs-challenge/2019-05/README.md

 ## Tests (WIP)

-You can test your challenge code by replacing the code in `index.js` with your own solutions and running `npm test` after setting up the project.
+You can test your challenge code by replacing the code below `/** FUNCTIONS **/` in `index.js` with your own solutions and running `npm test` after setting up the project.

 Make sure to get the latest code to get the latest tests.